CenterForOpenScience/ember-osf/README.md

 Edit the new file (installed in the config directory) and set:
 - `CLIENT_ID` to the client id of your developer application
-- `PERSONAL_ACCESS_TOKEN` to the newly generated token (Only required or recognized for the LOCAL backend; do not set this value for staging. production, or test backends)
+- `PERSONAL_ACCESS_TOKEN` to the newly generated token (Only required or recognized for the LOCAL backend; do not set this value for staging, production, or test backends)
 - REDIRECT_URI: Must exactly match the redirect URI used to register the OAuth developer application.
 Default value is appropriate for local development using `ember server`, with a login page at `/login`